Arvon Friends share how they found the inspiration and motivation to carry on writing through Arvon.

 Arvon Friends play a big role in our work.
 Thanks to their regular donations we are able to provide young people and adults from disadvantaged backgrounds with the guidance, time and space to write.
 You too can become an Arvon Friend!

-If you would like to share your story with us please contact Meg on email@example.com.
+If you would like to share your story with us please contact Liza on firstname.lastname@example.org.

 Firstly, a confession: I became an Arvon Friend because I wanted to do the Friends’ Retreat.
 I’ve stayed an Arvon Friend because of what I found when I got there – which I’d love other writers to experience, whatever their circumstances.